kotor-speedruns/kotor-speedruns.github.io/kotor2/Getting Started.md

 **Q:** How long is this speedrun?

 **A:** This depends on the category you choose to run.
-The approximate "good" times for the most common speedruns are:
+The approximate "good" times(as of date of writing) for the most common speedruns are:

 - Any% Unrestricted: ~0:25 IGT, ~0:30 RTA
-- Any% All Planets: ~1:20 IGT, ~1:32 RTA
+- Any% Glitchless: ~2:20 IGT, ~2:25 RTA
-- Any% Glitchless: ~2:00 IGT, ~2:05 RTA
+- Any% No Dev Tools: ~1:00 IGT, ~1:05 RTA
+- All Planets Unrestricted: ~1:05 IGT, ~1:25 RTA
-- All Quests Unrestricted: ~1:45 IGT, ~2:05 RTA
+- Max Quests Unrestricted: ~1:45 IGT, ~2:05 RTA
 There are also Individual Level runs (such as Swoop Racing or Pazaak) which range from a handful of seconds to a few minutes.

 **Q:** What should I focus on to improve my time most quickly?